nick-thewinner/CSCE_435_Group_Project/Report.md

     -   For weak scaling, comp_large has good weak scaling as it is relatively flat.
 Both comm and main plots increase overall.
 This shows that both sections have poor weak scaling since the runtime is increasing due to overhead and other factors.

 # Comparison Plot CUDA
+    - Looking at the comparison graphs for all the CUDA implmentations, it is clear that bitonic and merge sort outperform bubble and quicksort significantly.
+This faster execution time of bitonic and merge sort is most likely because of their intrinsic parallel nature, making them better suited for parralelization.
+On the other hand, bubble and quicksort, are known as sequential algorithms, and face challenges in achieving efficient parallelization.

+    - Furthemore, the inefficiency in quicksort may be due to communication overhead between threads, a consequence of its recursive implmentation.
+This implmentation can be shown as a parrallel one because all the comm plots show an overhead that is significant.
+Additionally, another thing is that the parallelization of quicksort might not have been optimized.
+In contrast, bitonic and merge sort are easy to parralize, and that is shown in these comparison graphs.This analysis shows that naturally some algorthims perform better than others when parallelized and it also highlights potential impact that overhead might have in increasing execution times.

 # Comparison Plot MPI

 # Final Observations
 - In CUDA it seems it is better for weak scaling because as we increase number of threads and input values, the time still seems to be consistent.
 Opposed to MPI where weak scaling does not seem to be optimal as there is a positive trend.
+It also seems that looking into our MPI implementaions vs CUDA, our MPI data seems to be more cosnsitent amongst the plots, this includes much more defined trend lines and better spikes and associaties when it comes to correlations such as threads.
+The data also seems to be more conssitent amongst every input type and more reliant on the thread count.